DeplanckeLab/BIO373_GeneticsAndGenomics/README.md

 ## Why Python?
 Python and R are the two main languages used for bioinformatics analyses.
 We chose Python over R in 2022, since other courses are also using Python (Machine Learning, ...).
-This makes it easier for the students to grasp the concepts of bioinformatics, with the removed burden to have to learn R and its syntax.
+This makes it easier for the students to grasp the concepts of bioinformatics, while removing the burden of having to learn R and its syntax.

 ## Software requirements
 Before starting this part of the course, you will need to install the following softwares on your computer: